tsy935/CS231N_CZT/README.md

 * saved at /mnt/disks/large/data

+### Data Split
+* Done in analyses/preprocessing.ipynb

+* Original Training Data that contains labels that appear less than 3 times are dropped

+* Rest of training data are split 8:1:1 into our own train/val/test.
+The mapping is in data/train_split.csv

+* Original data are  /mnt/disks/large/data/train.zip and test.zip

+* Our own train/val/test (original .png files) are stored in /mnt/disks/large/data/train_split

+* Small dataset for debug: /mnt/disks/large/debug_data

 ## Housekeeping
 * Always work on your own branch.
 Use the following command to create a new branch:
 ```